Developer(s) – NetherRealm Studios

-Released in 2011 as an extremely successful revival of the widely acclaimed fighting game series, Mortal Kombat went on to win three gaming awards in the year of its launch, and was later re-released with additional content, as well as there being a sequel coming out soon for next-gen consoles.
-As far as fighting games go, whilst I don’t indulge in them as much as I do in other genres of gaming, this is most definitely one of the best entries in the series, and had made me particularly excited about it’s future.
+Released in 2011 as an extremely successful revival of the widely acclaimed fighting game series, Mortal Kombat went on to win three gaming awards in the year of its launch and was later re-released with additional content, as well as there is a sequel coming out soon for next-gen consoles.
+As far as fighting games go, whilst I don’t indulge in them as much as I do in other genres of gaming, this is most definitely one of the best entries in the series and had made me particularly excited about its future.

 Graphics – 8/10

 Conceptually, a lot of the different stages are re-master versions of previous ones found in many of the classic games; and in my opinion, they’ve never looked better.
 From a technical standpoint, in particular, the game has a great deal of textural detail, which depending on what stance players may take on graphic violence, can be seen as either impressive or disturbing.
 The fatalities were made to be more violent than ever before, and in my opinion, is one of the most violent games ever developed behind Abadox.

 A traditional fighting game, what I was most glad at was the fact that the developers strayed away from the concept of fighting in full 3D environments, and reverted back to 2D stages, but kept the 3D graphics intact.
 To me, the previous style of fighting from Mortal Kombat 4 to Mortal Kombat Armageddon didn’t work anywhere near as well as the system in the original trilogy, and many other fighting games of the time.
 But aside from this, there is also a vast range of different ay modes in this game, as well as a plethora of different unlockables aside from what can be downloaded as DLC.